Yashvanth Kondi

 Welcome!

-Three-Round Threshold ECDSA
+Threshold ECDSA in Three Rounds

-Jack Doerner, Yashvanth Kondi, Eysa Lee, and abhi shelat
+IEEE S&P (Oakland) 2024 Jack Doerner, Yashvanth Kondi, Eysa Lee, and abhi shelat

 Result: We give a simple such protocol that makes blackbox use of any two-round secure multiplication primitive.
-Roughly, we first generate an "ECDSA tuple" [Abram et al., SP 22] in two rounds as a depth-1 multiplication, and then verify the correlation via simple pairwise checks in the exponent.
-The tuple then enables a simple information-theoretic signature assembly phase.
-We give a cost analysis for OT based multiplication, although our protocol can be instantiated with Paillier, or even BGW to improve the state of the art in the honest majority setting.
-Publications
+Roughly, we first generate a candidate "ECDSA tuple" [ANOSS22] in two rounds with straightforward use of VOLE, and then verify the correctness of the correlation via simple pairwise checks in the exponent.
+Each check is statistical, costs each party a couple of exponentiations, can be done in parallel with the VOLE, and requires no additional information or machinery.
+Once verified, the tuple then enables a simple non-interactive information-theoretic signature assembly phase.
+We give a cost analysis for OT based VOLE, although our protocol can in principle be instantiated with Additively Homomorphic Encryption, or even BGW/GRR to improve the state of the art in the honest majority setting.
+Two-Round Stateless Deterministic Two-Party Schnorr Signatures From Pseudorandom Correlation Functions CRYPTO 2023 Yashvanth Kondi, Claudio Orlandi, and Lawrence Roy

 Problem: Can we construct threshold Schnorr signing protocols that are resilient to state resets, while making only blackbox use of cryptography?